SchiefLab/Jade/README.md

-A collection of mainly python modules and scripts written over the years for various purposes.
+A repository for modules and applications to aid in the design and analysis of Biological molecules.

 # Setup